 The term grid computing has become increasingly popular recently.
 It refers to the use of multiple interconnected computers for computation as opposed to performing the same tasks on a single supercomputer.
-The gViz project [5] is aimed towards adding grid-enabled collaboration support to Iris Explorer and pV3 [14].
-OptIPuter [18] provides collaboration for multi-gigabyte earth science datasets.
-RAVE [9] is another grid based visualization system.
+The gViz project is aimed towards adding gridenabled collaboration support to Iris Explorer and pV3.
+OptIPuter provides collaboration for multi-gigabyte earth science datasets.
+RAVE is another grid based visualization system.

 Our system can be described primarily as a synchronous distributed collaboration one; however, we also show how we can employ asynchronous scenarios for our system.
 The rest of the paper is organized as follows: in section 3 we describe system architecture, in section 4 we talk about Volume Compositor, application built on top of the framework.
 Section 5 covers additional use cases for the framework.
-Section 6 covers details on incorporating VTK plug-ins and Python scripts into the system.
-Section 7 describes layers, and section 8 provides additional implementation details.
+Section 6 describes layers, and section 7 provides additional implementation details.

-3 SYSTEM ARCHITECTURE
+3. SYSTEM ARCHITECTURE

 The system consists of three kinds of concrete entities, a light-weight object definition (proxies), communication and synchronization mediators, and implementation objects, such as OpenGL drawables.
-Figure 1 shows a rough view of the interrelationships between these entities.
+Figure 1 (left) shows a rough view of the interrelationships between these entities.